 When the sound of a football game fills the house, we gather in the main room to cheer on our favorite teams.
 Before the start of the game, I make chili or my husband makes wings, but we all enjoy the excitement and make the games a family event.

 September is also time for our seasonal clean up of the yard, hedges, driveway, windows, and pool area to prepare for visitors.
 Outdoor work is so much better in cooler weather!

-We power wash the mildew from ever surface and plant some mums for color.
+We power wash the mildew from every surface and plant some mums for color.
 I love seeing everything green and tidy at the end of the summer into fall.
 I don’t even mind raking and weeding at this time of year.

 To celebrate autumns arrival, we hang a fall wreath and clean up our boots for outdoor walks and camping.

 Everything inside gets a polish too.
 Farms and grocery stores boast mounds of pumpkins and apples, so we shop for pumpkins or make an apple picking trek.
 With all the harvest, the farmers market will overflow with fresh produce too.

 September also means pulling out the RV, taking a short road trip, and Glamping/camping.

 On the weekends we head to our favorite spots and set up our campsite.
 As it gets dark, we build a fire and roast marshmallows with the grandkids.
 The big wraps come out with the stars, and the kids pile in the camper to be silly while we have a glass of wine around the fire.

 On chilly mornings, my husband mans the grill and makes big breakfast.
 There is nothing like bacon and eggs outdoors in the morning with a fresh cup of coffee.